ahelal/goldenimage/Readme.md

 ## Tools under the hood

-- test-kitchen: Test Kitchen is an integration tool for developing and testing infrastructure code and software on isolated target platforms. https://kitchen.ci/
+- *test-kitchen* is an integration tool for developing and testing infrastructure code and software on isolated target platforms. https://kitchen.ci/
-- inspec: A testing framework for infrastructure with a human- and machine-readable language for specifying compliance, security and policy requirements. https://community.chef.io/tools/chef-inspec/
+- *inspec* a testing framework for infrastructure with a human- and machine-readable language for specifying compliance, security and policy requirements. https://community.chef.io/tools/chef-inspec/
-- Ansible: Simple, agentless IT automation tool https://www.ansible.com/
+- *Ansible* a simple, agentless IT automation tool https://www.ansible.com/
-- Packer: Packer automates the creation of any type of machine image https://www.packer.io/
+- *Packer* automates the creation of any type of machine image https://www.packer.io/

 ## Dev Environment